 Flash ALERTS is Kent State's official emergency text notification system to notify subscribers of critical information no matter what time it is or where they are in the world.
 Flash ALERTS expands the university's ability to send critical news and information to the university community during campus emergencies.

 Early Alert is a reporting system that allows faculty to identify students presenting patterns that may lead to academic difficulty.
 It helps partner them with other campus resources and professionals to provide proactive assistance to students.

 The Geauga Campus and Twinsburg Academic Center offer A.L.I.C.E. training to enhance faculty, staff, and students' safety.

 Kent State University's Care Teams are cross-divisional crisis management committees that collaboratively assess and coordinate a response to students identified as reasonably posing a potential threat to self or others.
 The CARE Team at Kent State University at Geauga exists to gather isolated concerns in one location to be examined as possible patterns of behavior and to coordinate a supportive, positive outreach toward students with concerning behavior when appropriate.
 The cross-functional team prefers to take a proactive approach, focusing on early interventions toward distressing student behavior to change the behavior before the situation escalates.

-The Step Up and Speak Out program is a collaborative effort by Kent State University Counseling and Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
-The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or distressed individuals.
+The Step Up and Speak Out program is a collaborative effort by Kent State University Counseling and Psychological Services, DeWeese Health Center, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+The initiative aims to support individuals in need by educating university community members on protocols and resources designed to assist in disruptive situations or distressed individuals.

 The Office of Sexual and Relationship Violence Support Services at Kent State University offers students resources and education on personal safety, sexual assault, relationship violence, and stalking.

 For more information about registered sex offenders near the campus where a student attends visit the Ohio Attorney General's Offender Search website.